mstaehely/IndexPluggableStudy/README.md

 to check the code.
 This may take some time.

 To automatically time the compilation with and without the Index Checker, you need a recent copy of the Checker Framework, and you need to setup your `PATH` and `JAVA_HOME` environment as described in the building from source section of the checker framework manual.
 Then you can run the `time_compile` command from this repository in the root directory of our fork.
 This will output how long it takes to compile both with and without the index checker.
+Our results are in `time_results.txt`.